 For some people budgeting is a way to get excited about a trip.
 They use it as the first step in the planning and a way to get themselves psyched up about a destination.
 Some people are, of course, certifiably insane.

 For most of us, though, budgeting for a trip is like going to the dentist after bingeing on sugar for a few months.
 But budgeting is better than running out of money halfway through a trip and having to make an embarrassed call home to friends or parents.
-It only takes a few simple steps to save you a whole trip of stressing about cash flow.
+Here we answer some of the big questions around how to successfully save money and budget for a big trip.

 Start your budget with the biggest expenses first – usually this will be your flights, but accommodation also adds up.
-In Lonely Planet's The Big Trip we included sample prices as a rough idea of how much it costs for a room, a street snack or a restaurant meal.
-In the destination pages of lonelyplanet.com - eg lonelyplanet.com/china - there is often specific information on a country's costs under the 'practical information' section, which can be an invaluable reference point when estimating expenses – you don’t want to show up in Singapore having budgeted for a week in Malaysia; you’ll starve.
+In the Lonely Planet guidebooks, free Guides app and destination pages of lonelyplanet.com (eg lonelyplanet.com/china) there is often specific information on a country's average costs under the 'practical information' section, which can be an invaluable reference point when estimating expenses – you don’t want to show up in Singapore having budgeted for a week in Malaysia; you’ll starve.

 With a rough idea of how long you'll be away, you can work out a daily cost based on room rates and meal costs.
 Add in a little more for activities, museum entry fees, a couple of garish souvenir T-shirts you’ll probably never wear when you’re home and last-minute taxi fares to the airport when you’ve slept through your alarm.

 Allow for an occasional splurge.
-Add a little fat for a Singapore Sling at the Long Bar or skydiving at Lake Taupo.
+Add a little fat for a cocktail or two at Mumbai’s Taj Mahal Palace or skydiving in New Zealand.
 The worst budget is a chain at your leg pulling you away from the best (if slightly more expensive) travel experiences.
-Sure it can be cheaper to self-cater your way around Europe, but if you’re missing out on tasting pizza in its birthplace or discovering the delights of vegan weed burgers in Amsterdam then you won't enjoy the trip.
+Sure, it can be cheaper to self-cater your way around Europe, but if you’re missing out on tasting pizza in its birthplace or discovering the delights of vegan weed burgers in Amsterdam then you won't enjoy the trip.

 Add in pre-trip costs including visas, reliable travel insurance and immunisations.
 Some travellers skimp on travel insurance, but if you can't afford travel insurance, you can't afford to travel.
 Even if nothing goes wrong, it pays for itself in peace of mind and when something does go wrong (lost luggage or cancelled flights) you'll find it invaluable.

 Have your very own telethon-style countdown as you save towards the goal.
 If you find saving tough, try budgeting software like Pear Budget or Mint – the latter includes countdown functions for your savings and can suggest ways to cut your expenses.
-If you don't hit your saving goal, then it might be time to go back and re-visit the budget - maybe that Singapore Sling might have to be traded in for a bottle of soju and microwave ramen in a Korean convenience store, which, let’s be honest, is probably just as good!
+If you don't hit your saving goal, then it might be time to go back and re-visit the budget – those fancy cocktails might have to be traded in for a bottle of soju and microwave ramen in a Korean convenience store, which, let’s be honest, is probably just as good!

 Before you go, someone is bound to force one of those ugly, flesh-toned money pouches on you because it 'saved their life' back when they did their gap year.
 Not that there's anything wrong with money belts or pouches, but you could probably do just as well by having your valuables in an inside pocket of a zipped-up jacket (or, for those who really like to keep their belongings close to their chest, a secret pocket of a scarf).

 Carrying your money in a few forms and in a few different places is always good idea.
 Diversify your money so you hold a little cash, a credit card and an ATM card.
 Although there are good ATM locators for Visa, Mastercard and other major credit card providers, you'll find that they can break down, run out of cash or otherwise fail just when you need to pay that slightly creepy taxi driver.
 Sometimes cash is still king.
-I like to carry a 'whip out' – a small mount of loose cash to pay for things as you're walking along.
-That way your wallet is conveniently stashed and pesky pickpockets don't know where to hit you.
+It’s a good idea to carry a 'whip out' – a small amount of loose cash to pay for things as you're walking along.
+That way your wallet is conveniently stashed and potential pickpockets don't know where to hit you.